vacp2p/roadmap/content/acz/ift/2024q4-de-mls-testnet.md

 Specification of scalable, implementable, and decentralized authentication mechanism as login phase for the RFC.

+This task is holding for now to determine the details.

 #### Deliverables

-A specification document for scalable, implementable, and decentralized authentication mechanism as login phase for the RFC.
+A specification [document](https://www.notion.so/WiP-SimpleLogin-protocol-1298f96fb65c8090adb2faeba7ecfb31) for scalable, implementable, and decentralized authentication mechanism as login phase for the RFC.

 ### EF Grant Application

-* fully qualified name: `vac:acz:ift:de-mls-testnet:ef-application`
+* fully qualified name: `vac:acz:ift:2024q4-de-mls-testnet:ef-application`
 * owner: Ugur
 * status: in progress (30%)
 * start-date: 2024/10/14